SimonaH91/Codecademy_WebDev-Study-Group_2025/collab/COLLAB_TEMPLATE.md

 📌 Project Description:
 **[Provide a brief description of your project, its purpose, and what the final product should look like.]**

-## 👥 Number of Contributors & Required Skills:
+## 👥 Number of Contributors & Required Skills

 - Total Contrinutors Needed: [INSERT NUMBER]
 - Roles & Knowledge Required: